Objective-Function Free Multi-Objective Optimization: Rate of Convergence and Performance of an Adagrad-like algorithm: Introduction

 In this work, we introduce the further challenge of optimizing multiple objective functions without evaluating any element function.
 This framework is particularly motivated by multi-task learning in neural networks, where a single model must simultaneously optimize multiple task-specific losses, see, e.g.,~\cite{Multi-Task,StochMO24Vicente}.
 More broadly, stochastic multi-objective optimization problems - characterized by the presence of noise and multiple competing objectives - arise in several applications, including finance, energy, transportation, logistics, and supply chain management, see, for instance, the survey~\cite{StochMO2016survey} and the references therein. \footnote{Although noisy problems are a relevant motivation for our proposal, we consider here deterministic (noiseless) algorithms which are crucial to understand the behavior of stochastic ones, and provide some numerical experience on noisy multi-objective problems.}

 The majority of local algorithms for multi-objective optimization uses the fact that if a point does not satisfy suitable necessary optimality conditions, then it can be easily improved, in the sense that a new point can be easily defined, with respect to a specific quality measure, which is usually the objective functions value.
+One aims at a new point which improves the value of at least one objective function (sometimes also all objective functions) and which is thus not dominated by the previous one.
 Most of the algorithms proposed in this respect, both for unconstrained and constrained multi-objective problems, extend the classical iterative scalar optimization algorithms, such as the steepest descent~\cite{Fliege00}, Newton~\cite{Fliege09,gonccalves2022globally}, external penalty~\cite{fukuda2016external} or interior point~\cite{fukuda2020barrier}, just to name a few.
 The mentioned approaches produce sequences of points able to converge to single Pareto critical points.
 In particular, at every iteration, these algorithms look for a new improved point, that is, a point that dominates the previous one.
 Designing an algorithm that does not rely on the dominance property to accept new points is then a particular challenge in the context of multi-objective optimization.

 Our framework is inspired by the OFFO work~\cite{gratton2024complexity} by leveraging on the Adagrad-Norm algorithm~\cite{Adagrad-Norm} for deterministic non-convex optimization that relies on $\ell_2$-norm trust-region subproblems.
 Our contribution can be summarized as follows: \begin{enumerate} \item We develop an adaptive strategy that uses a first-order common descent direction for which we provide a thorough theoretical characterization.
 The adaptive stepsize rule relies on the current and past common descent directions.